Lean on Me (film): Plot

-In 1987, the once idyllic Eastside High School in Paterson, New Jersey, has deteriorated due to drug abuse and crime running rampant throughout the school.
-The majority of students cannot pass basic skills testing, and even the teachers are not safe from gang violence.

-Mayor Bottman learns that the school will be turned over to state administration unless 75% of the students can pass the minimum basic skills test.
-He consults with school superintendent Dr. Frank Napier, who suggests they hire Joe Clark, a former teacher of Eastside High who was forcibly transferred years before due to budget cuts, as the new school principal.
-Reluctantly, the mayor hires Clark.
+In 1987, the once idyllic Eastside High School in Paterson, New Jersey, has deteriorated due to drug use and rampant crime throughout the school.
+The majority of the student body cannot pass basic skills testing, and even the teachers are not safe from gang violence.
+Mayor Don Bottman learns that the school will be turned over to state administration unless 75% of the students can pass the minimum basic skills test.
+He consults with school superintendent Dr. Frank Napier, who suggests they hire elementary school principal Joe Louis Clark, a former Eastside teacher who was forcibly transferred years earlier, as the new school principal.
+Reluctantly, Bottman hires Clark.

-Known as "Crazy Joe", Clark's immediate radical changes include expelling 300 students identified as drug dealers or abusers and troublemakers, instituting programs to improve school spirit including painting over graffiti-covered walls, and requiring students to learn the school song, and be punished if they cannot sing it on demand.
-When one of the expelled students is found beating up another student, Clark orders the doors of the school chained shut during school hours since funds are insufficient to purchase security doors.
+Known as "Crazy Joe", Clark's immediate radical changes include expelling 300 students identified as drug dealers/users and troublemakers, instituting programs to improve school spirit including painting over graffiti-covered walls, and requiring students to learn the school song or be punished if they cannot sing it on demand.
+When one of the expelled students is found beating up another student, Kid Ray, Clark orders the school doors to be chained shut during school hours since there are no sufficient funds to purchase security doors.

 Clark's actions begin to have a positive effect on his students.
-He encounters Sams, a young student expelled for crack use, who pleads to be allowed back into school.
-Clark escorts Sams up to the roof of the school; there he viciously berates the boy for using crack, demanding that he jump off the edge of the building.
-Clark is (secretly) elated, when the now-hysterical Sams refuses to jump and proceeds to turn himself around.
+He encounters Thomas Sams, a freshman expelled for smoking crack and cutting class who convinces Clark to give him one more chance to clean up his act and redeem himself or risk permanent expulsion.
 Clark also reunites one of his old elementary school students, Kaneesha Carter, with her estranged mother.